TimHopg/obsidian/Pipex.md

 In a pipeline, the exit status will reflect the status of the last pipe in the line.
 So even if a file does not exist, if the last cmd is successful, the EXIT_STATUS will be `0`.
 You can determine the exit status of your command with the comman `echo $?`
+#### PATH
+When the environment is not set `env -i` the default of `usr/bin:/bin` is used as the directory to look for programs.
+This is to ensure system programs can still be found when the path is not set.
+#### here_doc
+Here document is a way to create input on the command line before being piped to another command.
+Here_doc is the only command that is run sequentially, that is to say it must finish collecting data before the rest of the commands are run.
+The rest of the commands are run in parallel.

 #### References
 * [[fork]]